- Grant Recipient

 The Rock Hill School’s property was originally purchased by the Thompson School District #14 for $10 in 1846, according to the Sullivan County Deed.
 Unlike many of the other one room schools in the area, which closed in the 1940s or 50s, this one continued to operate until 1960 when, according to a former student, it closed and students attended the new George L. Cooke School in Monticello the same year.

 The property was later used by the local Methodist church.
-In 1992, it was sold by the Rock Hill United Methodist Church to private owners for a nominal $10, according to a deed from the Sullivan County Clerk’s Office.
+In 1992, it was sold by the Rock Hill United Methodist Church to private owners, per the Sullivan County Clerk’s Office deed.